PennyLaneAI/qml/glossary/quantum_neural_network.rst

 .. figure:: ../_static/concepts/qnn2.png
     :align: center
-    :width: 30%
+    :width: 40%
     :target: javascript:void(0);

 Increasingly, the term "quantum neural network" is used in a much looser analogy to refer to variational or parametrized quantum circuits.
-While mathematically nsecessarily similar to neural networks, the reference highlights  the "modular" nature of quantum gates in a circuit, as well as the wide use of tricks from training neural networks used in the optimization of quantum circuits.
+While mathematically rather different from the inner workings of neural networks, the name highlights  the "modular" nature of quantum gates in a circuit, as well as the wide use of tricks from training neural networks used in the optimization of quantum algorithms.

 .. rubric:: Footnotes